ist356/assignment_07/README.md

 ### Running Tests

-There is some code and tests already working in this assignment.
+There are some code and tests already working in this assignment.
 These are sanity checks to ensure VS Code is configured properly.

 1. Open **Testing** in the activity bar: Menu => View => Testing
 2. Open the **>** by clicking on it next to **assignment_06**.
 Keep clicking on **>** until you see **test_should_pass** in each  **test_????.py** file
 4. Click the Play button `|>` next to **test_should_pass** to execute the test.
 5. A green check means the test code ran and the test has passed.
 6. A red X means the test code ran but the test has failed.
 When a test fails you will be given an error message and stack trace with line numbers.

 ### Debugging